BayesLIM/BayesLIM/README.md

 Note that the core API is still under development and may undergo changes.

 # Authors
-Nicholas Kern, MIT, NASA, University of Michigan
+Nicholas Kern, University of Michigan, MIT, NASA

 # Acknowledgements
 Kern 2025 in prep.
 <br>
-Reonization Simulation: Alvarez et al. 2009 ApJ 703L.167A
+Reonization simulation graphic: Alvarez et al. 2009 ApJ 703L.167A